Telecominfraproject/openlan-cgw/README.md

-CGW_REDIS_DB_IP - IP of remote redis-db server to connect to CGW_REDIS_DB_PORT - PORT of remote redis-db server to connect to CGW_LOG_LEVEL - log level to start CGW application with (debug, info)
+CGW_REDIS_DB_IP - IP of remote redis-db server to connect to CGW_REDIS_DB_PORT - PORT of remote redis-db server to connect to CGW_LOG_LEVEL - log level to start CGW application with (debug, info) CGW_CERTS_PATH - path to certificates located on host machine
 ```

 Example of properly configured list of env variables to start CGW: